EMOTIONAL WELLNESS

 Embracing change

-Weakness in the arms and legs, difficulty walking and lifting things, and fatigue are some of the more common symptoms of CIDP—but this diagnosis often comes with a drastic change in lifestyle and sense of self.
+Weakness in the arms and legs, tingling and numbness, and fatigue are some of the more common signs and symptoms of CIDP—but this diagnosis often comes with a drastic change in lifestyle and sense of self.
 Scott, a longtime dancer and choreographer, became a writer after his CIDP diagnosis in 2015.
 He found that he had to accept the CIDP diagnosis and the challenges that came with it, in order to preserve his self-esteem and quality of life.

 “The number one thing that helped me was to embrace CIDP—not run.
 Once I could say, ‘This is part of me.
 This is part of my life now.
 I have to deal with it.
 I have to grow with this thing,’ it made it OK.”